Don Magnuson: Political career

 On January 30, 1959, Magnuson introduced a bill to establish a shield law to keep reporters from having to reveal their sources.
 On February 2, 1959, he introduced a bill to grant a second income tax exemption to college students who held down a job.
 On February 7, 1959, he was named to the board of oversight of the U.S. Air Force Academy at Colorado Springs for 4 consecutive years.
 On May 22, 1959, Magnuson voted for an addition to the public works bill in an Appropriations subcommittee for $724,000 to start the Greater Wenatchee reclamation project.
 On August 4, 1959, Magnuson said about the upcoming Khrushchev visit, "What Khrushchev sees here may help guard against a fatal miscalculation on his part."

 Congressman Don Magnuson and Speaker of the House Sam Rayburn discussing legislation in Speaker Rayburn's office, July 28, 1956.

 On January 21, 1960, the Bellingham Labor News said that as a member of the Public Works Committee, Magnuson sponsored a resolution to authorize the U.S. Army Corps of Engineers to review flood control studies in western Washington.
 On that same day, he was appointed to become a charter member of the Democratic Study Group.
 In 1960, as a member of the Appropriations Committee, he voted against an additional $73 million for the development of nuclear airplanes, according to The Labor Journal.

+On September 18, 1960, Magnuson was arrested for being drunk in public.
+He posted a $20 bail.

 Following an extremely close victory in 1960, Magnuson lost his bid for a sixth term in 1962.
 He was employed by the Department of the Interior from 1963 to 1969, and by the Department of Labor from 1969 to 1973.